EfthimiosVlahos/SmartLift-Analysis-Project/README.md

-## Sum of Squares Attributes & Temporal Abstraction
+## Fourier Tansformatuon and Clustering Analysis
-Following the dimensionality reduction achieved through Principal Component Analysis (PCA), we derived squared magnitudes for accelerometer and gyroscope readings to obtain a singular representation of sensor activity intensity.
+Following the dimensionality reduction achieved through Principal Component Analysis (PCA), I derived squared magnitudes for accelerometer and gyroscope readings to obtain a singular representation of sensor activity intensity.
 With these magnitudes in hand, a temporal abstraction was performed.
-This utilized a window-based strategy to segment the data temporally, providing both mean and standard deviation metrics, ultimately enhancing our understanding of the temporal fluctuations in the sensor data.
+This utilized a window-based strategy to segment the data temporally, providing both mean and standard deviation metrics, ultimately enhancing the understanding of the temporal fluctuations in the sensor data.

-## Frequency Features & Overlapping Windows Resolution
-Venturing into the frequency domain, we employed Fourier Transformations to extract critical frequency domain attributes such as maximum frequency, frequency weighting, and power spectral entropy.
+Venturing into the frequency domain, I employed Fourier Transformations to extract critical frequency domain attributes such as maximum frequency, frequency weighting, and power spectral entropy.
 In the wake of these transformations, the challenge of overlapping windows emerged.
-This was systematically addressed by filtering out rows with `NA` values and strategically skipping every alternate row to ensure non-overlapping, consistent data segments.
+This was systematically addressed by filtering out rows with `NAN` values and strategically skipping every alternate row to ensure non-overlapping, consistent data segments.

-## Clustering Analysis
-With our data processed and refined, it was primed for clustering analysis.
-Leveraging the k-means clustering algorithm, we assessed a range of potential cluster numbers to discern the optimal cluster count, achieved by examining the sum of squared distances or inertia against each potential cluster number.
+With the data processed and refined, it was primed for clustering analysis.
+Leveraging the k-means clustering algorithm, I assessed a range of potential cluster numbers to discern the optimal cluster count, achieved by examining the sum of squared distances or inertia against each potential cluster number.
 A 3D scatter plot offered a vivid visualization of the resultant clusters, centered predominantly around accelerometer readings.
 Further, a distinct visualization based on data labels underscored the efficacy of the clustering.
-The concluding step in our pipeline involved serializing and exporting the fully processed dataset, paving the way for future analyses or potential deployment scenarios.
+The concluding step in the pipeline involved serializing and exporting the fully processed dataset, paving the way for future analyses or potential deployment scenarios.